 The management of Seaboard Corporation and its consolidated subsidiaries ("Seaboard") is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in the Securities Exchange Act of 1934 rule 13a-15(f).
 Under the supervision, and with the participation of management and its Internal Audit Department, Seaboard conducted an evaluation of the effectiveness of its internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on its evaluation under the framework in Internal Control - Integrated Framework (support over financial reporting was effective as of December 31, 2015.
+Based on its evaluation under the framework in Internal Control - Integrated Framework (2013), management concluded that Seaboard's internal control over financial reporting was effective as of December 31, 2015.